-Nextera Flex for Enrichment uses a fast, user-friendly workflow.
-On-bead tagmentation chemistry is combined with a simplified, single hybridization protocol to reduce total workflow time.
+This fast, user-friendly workflow combines on-bead tagmentation chemistry with a simplified single hybridization protocol to reduce total workflow time.

 Uses the BWA Genome Alignment Software and GATK Variant Caller for exome data analysis.Isaac Enrichment App

-Uses the Isaac Genome Alignment Software and the Isaac Variant Caller for exome data analysis.BaseSpace Variant Interpreter
+Uses the Isaac Genome Alignment Software and Isaac Variant Caller for exome data analysis.BaseSpace Variant Interpreter